 In order to reduce the credit risk resulting from OTC derivative transactions, where central counterparty clearing is not available, the Bank regularly seeks the execution of standard master agreements (such as master agreements for derivatives published by the International Swaps and Derivatives Association, Inc. ("ISDA") with our counterparts.
 A master agreement allows for the close-out netting of rights and obligations arising under derivative transactions that have been entered into under such a master agreement upon the counterparty's default, resulting in a single net claim owed by or to the counterparty.
-For parts of the derivatives business (i.e. foreign exchange transactions) the Bank also enter into master agreements, reducing the settlement risk.
+For parts of the derivatives business (i.e. foreign exchange transactions) the Bank also enter into master agreements under which payment netting applies in respect to transactions covered by such master agreements, reducing the settlement risk.
 In the risk measurement and risk assessment processes, the Bank applies close-out netting only to the extent that legal validity and enforceability of the master agreement in all relevant jurisdictions are satisfied.